YashrajMTiwari/YashrajMTiwari/README.md

 I'm a mobile app developer building cross-platform Android and iOS applications using Flutter.
 My primary focus is Dart, with Kotlin and Swift used for native implementations when required.
-I'm currently exploring efficient AI integration on mobile and edge devices, along with Augmented Reality technologies.
+I'm currently exploring efficient AI integration on mobile and edge devices.

 ## About Me

 * Bachelor's in Computer Science | Master's in Computer Applications
 * Flutter-focused mobile developer
-* Interests include on-device AI, edge computing, and AR
+* Interests include on-device AI, edge computing
 * Continuously learning, experimenting, and building

 ## Tech Stack